 Speaking of workshops, if you want to provide valuable leadership training to your workers, I suggest checking out CloudTutorial’s blog on effective leadership training activities.
 With the help of this blog, you will imbibe a lasting sentiment of leadership among your workers.

-- Ask yourself, “What do these core values look like on a day-to-day basis?”
-“What do these core values sound like?”.
-Try to envision an actual example that will help you define the tenets of operation.
+- Ask yourself these four questions, “What do these core values look like on a day-to-day basis?”
+“What do these core values sound like?”
+“Which values would be the right fit?”
+“When and how should core values be adopted?”

 - Ask for feedback and input.
-Do this regularly.
+Do this on a weekly basis.
 It is critical that your workers feel invested in the process.
 Be transparent with them regarding your goals, and share your drafts with them for their opinions.

 - Provide equal access to these tenets of operation as much as possible.
 You can set them in a place where everyone can access them and seek input.